gatsby2016/Augmentation-PyTorch-Transforms/README.md

 ### **RandomElastic**
 Random Elastic transformation by *CV2* method on image by alpha, sigma parameter.
+**WARNING:** This transform class will spend a lot of CPU time for preprocessing.

 **Args**
 - alpha (float): alpha value for Elastic transformation, factor on dx, dy